1.1: Art of Clarity - Sentence Structure and Parts of Speech

 Words are the building blocks of language.
 They are how humans exchange meaning through symbols in real time and across time.

-Sentences help us express complete thoughts.
-They are what gives stories their structure and afford for relationships between subject and action, cause and effect, and an entity and the attributes that define or describe it.
+Sentences help us express and record complete thoughts.
+They are what give stories their structure and help us explain relationships between subject and action, cause and effect.
+Words help us identify entities and give attributes to describe them.

 Sentences can provide a great deal of information efficiently.
 They can tell us who did what to whom with what effect and in what context.

-This is easier said than done, and so we must all always be practicing.
+This is easier said than done, and so we will all always be practicing this art rather than perfecting the science.

 Guidelines for writing clear sentences in the media industry

-1. Limit sentences to 20 words, with one exception: News leads may run up to 25.
+- Limit sentences to 20 words, with the exception that news leads may run up to 25.

 The following section introduces lessons in sentence writing that apply across all types of media writing.